cloonix/cloonix.github.io/content/blog/20251229_the_fear_of_writing_on_my_own_blog/index.md

 ---
 categories:
-    - Personal
+- personal
 date: '2025-12-29T08:45:46Z'
 draft: false
 tags:
 - ai
 - personal
 - life
 - blog
 - opinion
 title: The fear of writing on my own blog
 type: blog
 ---

 I have always loved technical blogs.
 There is something admirable about people who possess the creativity, discipline, and knowledge to regularly publish content.
 Looking at my RSS feed, I often envy the writers who seem to effortlessly share their wisdom with the world.